kriszyp/alkali/README.md

 a.put(2); // will update the title of the div
 ```

-You can also use a variable for input value properties (`value`, `valueAsNumber`, and `typedValue`), and the variable will be auto-updated with user changes to the input.
+You can also use a variable for input value properties (`value`, `valueAsNumber`, and `typedValue`), and the variable will be auto-updated with user changes to the input (`typedValue` is a special alkali property that maps to the `value`, with conversion to numbers for number inputs, dates for date inputs, etc.).

 You can alse use variable classes for property values as well.
 These are described below.

 Alkali uses an optimized strategy for updating elements, by waiting for the next animation frame to update, and only updating elements that are connected to the DOM.

 #### Children Array Argument

 An argument can be array that defines children nodes.
 An array should consist of items where each item corresponds to the node that will be created as a child.
 This array can contain any of the following:
 * Element classes - These will generate new elements
 * Element instances - This is will be directly inserted